z0mbix/rolecule/README.md

 If you don't specify the arch, it will use the current host's architecture

-Please note that id you do want to test using a different architecture to the host your are running it on, you will need to have the relevant container image for that architecture.
+Please note that if you do want to test using a different architecture to the host your are running it on, you will need to have the relevant container image for that architecture.

 ## Verifiers